-Tip: If you find it difficult to write using brief sentences, put it away for a while and come back to it later with a fresh mind.
+Tip: If you find it difficult to write using brief sentences, put the copy away for a while and come back to it later with a fresh mind.

 - Overdoing it with keywords

 In the race to get it right with SEO copywriting, some copywriters overfill their texts with keywords.
 Sound familiar?
-Such texts are difficult to read and perceive because they sound very unnatural.
+Verbose texts are difficult to read and perceive because they sound very unnatural.

 Using lots of keywords used to work in the past, along with other SEO tricks.
-However, now, filling your page with keywords could even bring down your search rate and push your audience away by the immense word repetition.
+However, filling your page with keywords may even bring down your search rate and push your audience away by immense word repetition.

 - Too many exclamation points and question marks